mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 What’s left is really important, because this is the *quality* of life.
 Life is already a name you put on it, but you have to know the *quality* of life.
 You say death, but that death is a name of death which you put on it; you have to know the real quality of death.
 What is the quality of death?

-[In] zazen [...] sitting right now, right here means you cannot bring any name, any concept into what you do: so-called “zazen,” or “breath,” or “concentration.”
+[In] zazen, [...] sitting right now, right here means you cannot bring any name, any concept into what you do: so-called “zazen,” or “breath,” or “concentration.”
 Nothing.
 While we have even slightly *something* in zazen, it’s not real zazen.
 Zazen is exactly touching the real core, the quality of life and death.
 If you take off all things, what’s left?
 That is, Buddhism always says, [*emptiness*](glossary#emptiness).

 Emptiness is not a nihilistic quality of existence.
 The quality of existence, so-called emptiness, is really *dynamic working*.
 But no one can touch it, because it’s really *dynamic*.